Once upon a time, a Tiger and a Forest lay entwined in a coil of love.

 Outside the Forest, the Tiger wandered in fear.

-, the Forest was ravaged by men.
+Without the protection of the Tiger, the Forest was ravaged by men.
 They stripped her leaves, and broke her wooden limbs.
 And the Tiger, without the cover of the Forest, was finally killed in a filthy alleyway.

 One day, the Ghost of the Brokenhearted Tiger will find its way back to the Forest.
 In the ruins of the Green Cathedral, he will sing once more, and the hearts of all who hear his song will burst in grief.